Tour added to wishlist!

 Finally, for the truly dedicated, we have a Spitsbergen, Greenland and Iceland Arctic expedition which will sail directly in the totality path for a prime viewing position of the eclipse.
 The crew will expertly navigate the ship towards the perfect spot to witness the eclipse, with viewing spots on the deck of the expedition vessel.

-Total solar eclipse tours 2027 – Coming soon!
+Total solar eclipse tours 2027

-An eclipse of epic proportions will occur on 2 August 2027 across southern Spain and North Africa.
+Map showing eclipse trips in 2027An eclipse of epic proportions will occur on 2 August 2027 across southern Spain and North Africa.
 It will be the longest totality on land since 1991, with the greatest duration (of just over six minutes!) will be in Egypt.
-We are developing new itineraries that will enable you to watch this spectacle – watch this space, and sign up to our emails to be the first to know about the new trips launching.
+We've developed three exciting new itineraries that will enable you to watch this spectacle in North Africa.

 Solar eclipse tour packages